Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 That and the fact that you can't go back to the old version.
 That was absolutely salt in the wounds.

 > **David Fried:**
 >That was... just stupid.
-They didn't do that to Starcraft... so... wtf?
+They didn't do that to Starcraft... so...
+WTF?

 **Nemin:**
 Exactly.
-It's sad that new people can't experience it the way it was intended
+It's sad that new people can't experience it the way it was intended.

 > **David Fried:**
 >Well the campaign they can.
-Via disc... or... ahem... download. ;)
+Via disc... or... ahem... download.

 **Nemin:**
 I suppose that's the great thing about actually owning the game and not just the right to play it.

 > **David Fried:**
->Well those days are coming to an end rather quickly. :frowning:
+>Well those days are coming to an end rather quickly.
 >
 >Only GoG is protecting the users.